How to Prevent Virtualization to Protect Android Apps

 2. Threat-Events™ ON > In-App Detection

 When this setting is used, Appdome detects a virtualized environment in use with the mobile app and passes Appdome’s Threat-Event™ attack intelligence to the app’s business logic for processing, enforcement, and user notification.
-For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Prevent Virtualization Intelligence and Control in Mobile Apps.
+For more information on consuming and using Appdome Threat-Events™ in the app, see section Using Threat-Events™ for Prevent Android Virtualization Intelligence and Control in Mobile Apps.

 3. Threat-Events™ ON > In-App Defense

-5. Click Build My App at the bottom of the Build Workflow (shown in Figure 3).
+4. Click Build My App at the bottom of the Build Workflow (shown in Figure 3).

-Using Threat-Events™ for Virtual Devices Intelligence and Control in Android Apps
+Using Threat-Events™ for Android Virtualization Intelligence and Control in Android Apps

-Threat-Event™ Elements Prevent Virtual Devices Method Detail
+Threat-Event™ Elements Prevent Android Virtualization Method Detail

-Appdome Feature Name Prevent Virtualization
+Appdome Feature Name Prevent Android Virtualization

 Threat-Event Mode